Mastering Shipping Container Architecture for Flexible Spaces

 The moment you:

-remove large portions of a sidewall
+Remove large portions of a sidewall

-enlarge openings without a reinforcement strategy
+Enlarge openings without a reinforcement strategy

-merge multiple containers into wide spans
+Merge multiple containers into wide spans

-At that point, you are not simply converting a container.
+You change the structural problem you are solving.
+At that point, you are not merely converting a container.
 You are creating a hybrid structural system that requires engineering discipline.
-That is not a deal-breaker.
-It is a decision with consequences.
+This is not a deal-breaker, but it is a decision with consequences.

-The common mistake is treating structural cuts like design freedom.
+The common mistake is treating structural cuts as design freedom.
 In practice, every major cut is a structural decision that affects cost, schedule, repeatability, and long-term durability.
 The more the container is altered, the more important it becomes to design a reinforcement approach that can be repeated, not reinvented.

 Building Science Is Not Optional in Steel Architecture